rickardlindberg/rickardlindberg.me/writing/kinesis-advantage-2-swedish-setup/index.markdown

 ## Macros

 Luckily for me, I am also a long time user of the Kinesis Advantage 2 keyboard.
 One of its features is that it is programmable.
-You can make one keypress on the physical keyboard produce multiple key presses as seen by the computer.
+You can make one key press on the physical keyboard produce multiple key presses as seen by the computer.
 This is known as macros.